Guide to Ariege & Property for Sale in Department 09

 Historic Foix

-Ariège’s (number 09) prefecture is Foix, which dates back to Roman times with a striking medieval-looking castle on the hill overlooking the town.
+Ariège’s (number 09) prefecture is Foix, which dates back to Roman times and features a striking medieval-looking castle on a hill overlooking the town.
 Its old town features medieval streets with half-timbered housing, while the abbey, church and Allée de Villote marketplace, surrounded by shops and restaurants, are all worth exploring.

 Vibrant Pamiers

-Foix is outsized in population terms by Pamiers to its north, sitting along the banks of the Ariège River.
-It is famed for its floral displays and offers a good mix of facilities, from restaurants and bars to swimming pools and its stunning Place de la République.
+Foix is significantly larger in population terms than Pamiers to its north, situated along the banks of the Ariège River.
+It is renowned for its floral displays and offers a diverse range of facilities, including restaurants, bars, swimming pools, and the stunning Place de la République.

 Charming Towns and Villages